N0repi/HumbleDonationsAudit/README.md

 HDT is also used as a governance token which does also not appear in this repository.

-## Expected Rules of HumbleDonations.sol
+## Expected Behavior of HumbleDonations.sol

-A wallet address should not be able to mint a ERC721 token from `safeMint` if the wallet already owns a ERC721 token from this contract.
+_This are the current rules that I've implemented for the contract_ A wallet address is not be able to mint a ERC721 token from `safeMint` if the wallet already owns a ERC721 token from this contract.

-If a wallet address reliquinishes ownership of their ERC721 token by burning the token, calling `burnToken`, then wallet address should be able to mint another ERC721 token from `safeMint`.
+If a wallet address reliquinishes ownership of their ERC721 token by burning the token, calling `burnToken`, then wallet address is able to mint another ERC721 token from `safeMint`.

 `projectTitle` is a required input value for `safeMint` which defines the title of a (donation/crowdfunding) project.
-A ERC721 token should not be minted if the same `projectTitle` has previously been used in another ERC721 token.
+A ERC721 token will not be minted if the same `projectTitle` has previously been used in another ERC721 token.

 This repo is a hardhat enviroment.
 The contract (and interface) I would like audited is in [contracts](https://github.com/N0repi/HumbleDonationsAudit/tree/main/contracts) .
 ABI is located [artifacts](artifacts/contracts/HumbleDonations.sol/HumbleDonations.json)